dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (iii) Turbine release water temperature

 The temperature of water released through the Lake Powell penstocks to generate hydropower.
-This data is pulled from observations of water temperature (Wheeler et al., 2021, Appendix 1).
+This data is pulled from observations of release water temperature and temperature profiles at Wahweap (Wheeler et al., 2021, Appendix 1).

 ### (iv) Suitability for native, endangered fish of the Grand Canyon

-As release water temperature rises, push the native, endangered fish of the Grand Canyon into unchartered territory -- become more susceptible to competition and prey by introduced non-native fish.
+As Lake Powell release water temperature rises, outcomes become more uncertain for endangered, native fish of the Grand Canyon.
+The endangered, native fish become more susceptible to competition and prey by introduced non-native fish.
 Colder releases preserve the status quo.
 Table 10 shows the breakpoints of temperature suitability for native fish (Wheeler et al., 2021, Appendix 1).

 ### (v) Suitability for tailwater trout